 Beware: If you overpack, it probably won’t be someone else lugging your suitcases up century-old stairs in a heritage guesthouse!

 Tipping expectations are something you’ll want to know before you leave on your group tour.
 Some tours (especially those billed as “budget-friendly” by group tour companies like G Adventures and Intrepid) do not have tips included, and you will be expected to tip when appropriate.
-Other tours, especially all-inclusive or “comfort” tours often include gratuity in the tour price – just one more way that they make going on an organized group who were less stress than planning your own travel.
+Other tours, especially “comfort” level tours often include gratuity in the tour price – just one more way that they make going on an organized group tour less stress than planning your own travel.

 Expect to Stay on a Schedule and Respect it.